qmx/as-archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/README.md

 You can also start the JBoss container and deploy the project using JBoss Tools.
 See the Getting Started Guide for Developers for more information.

+### Deploying to OpenShift

+You can also deploy the application directly to OpenShift, Red Hat's cloud based PaaS offering, follow the instructions [here](https://community.jboss.org/wiki/DeployingHTML5ApplicationsToOpenshift)

 Running the Arquillian tests
 ============================